JJ Lehto

-He was a protégé of Finnish 1982 Formula One World Champion Keke Rosberg, who first suggested that Jyrki Järvilehto should abbreviate his name to the more manageable JJ Lehto.
+Born and raised in Espoo, Lehto began competitive kart racing aged eight before graduating to Formula Ford in 1981.
+A protégé of 1982 World Drivers' Champion Keke Rosberg, Lehto won several national and continental Formula Ford titles prior to dominating the 1988 British Formula Three Championship with Pacific.
+Lehto competed at 70 Formula One Grands Prix for Onyx, Italia, Sauber and Benetton, making his debut at the 1989 Portuguese Grand Prix with the former.
+He achieved a podium finish with Italia at the 1991 San Marino Grand Prix.

+Upon retiring from motor racing, Lehto became a commentator and pundit for MTV3.
+In June 2010, Lehto was injured in a boating incident in Ekenäs, during which an unnamed associate was killed.
+Lehto was found guilty of negligent homicide and driving under the influence, and sentenced to 28 months in prison.
+He appealed the conviction to the Turku Court of Appeal, who overturned the verdict in November 2012, due to inconclusive evidence that Lehto was driving the boat.

 Early career

 Like many racing drivers Lehto began in karts at age 8, winning numerous events, before graduating to Formula Ford at the early age of 15.
 A switch to single seaters saw him dominate the Scandinavian Formula Ford.
 He then won the British and European Formula 2000 championship in 1987 and went on to win the coveted British Formula 3 title in 1988, driving for Pacific Racing.
 In 1989 Lehto drove in Formula 3000, again for Pacific Racing.
 The season was not successful and he failed to score any podium finishes.
 He did not participate in the last race which was held in Dijon-Prenois.
+He was a protégé of Finnish 1982 Formula One World Champion Keke Rosberg, who first suggested that Jyrki Järvilehto should abbreviate his name to the more manageable JJ Lehto.